 The pilot loop used in these experiments (Fig. 1) is made of polyvinyl chloride (PVC) pipes; however, some sections were replaced (see Table 2), if necessary, by iron pipes.

-- 20 The total length of the pilot loop is 28 m (I) and internal diameter is 75 mm (d_i).
+The total length of the pilot loop is 28 m(l) and internal diameter is $75 \text{ mm}(d_i)$.
 Iron pipes were obtained from inner heat supply system.
 However these pipes were made accordingly to the same standard as drinking water system pipes.
-The reagents (GMX, H2SO4, H2O2 and ferrous iron) were introduced into the pilot loop using the manual pump coupled to the system. - The pilot loop was filled with tap water that passed through the iron removal filter.
+The reagents (GMX, H2SO4, H2O2 and ferrous iron) were introduced into the pilot loop using the manual pump coupled to the system.

+The pilot loop was filled with tap water that passed through the filter before the experiments (composed of a water softening with manganese dioxide being the colloidal and dissolved iron removed by ion exchange resins).
 Water was recycled in the loop for 1 h to reach equilibrium conditions.
-Afterwards gramoxone was introduced into the system to reach the final concentration in paraquat of 100 mg L^{-1} (3.9 × 10^{-4} M), followed by the addition of the necessary amount of concentrated H_2SO_4 to achieve the desired initial pH.
+Afterwards gramoxone was introduced into the system to reach the final concentration in paraquat of 100 mg L^{-1} ($3.9 \times 10^{-4} \text{ M}$), followed by the addition of the necessary amount of concentrated H2SO4 to achieve the desired initial pH.

-- After the addition of these reagents, the solution was recycled in the system for around 1 h to assure the homogeneous mixing.
-Afterwards, the ferrous iron (or loose deposits - see Table 2) was added to the loop followed by the addition of the H_2O_2 to reach the final concentration of 1.5×10^{-2} M; this corresponds to time zero of the reaction.
+After the addition of these reagents, the solution was recycled in the system for around one hour to assure the homogeneous mixing.
+Afterwards, the ferrous iron (or loose deposits - see Table 2) was added to the loop followed by the addition of the H2O2 to reach the final concentration of 1.5×10^{-2} M; this corresponds to time zero of the reaction.
 Samples were taken along the reaction time and filtrated with a 0.2 μm pore size PTFE syringe filters, for further analysis, as described in the following section.
-All - the experiments were carried out at room temperature $(20 \pm 2^{\circ}C)$.
+All the experiments were carried out at room temperature (20 ± 2 °C).

 Experiments performed are described in Table 2.